iPanja/gameboy-rust/README.md

 - emulator
 - debugger
-- frontend-egui
+- frontend

 ### Emulator

-**Recommended to run this crate (`cargo run`)!**

 This houses the core of the Game Boy emulator.
 Currently, it has all most all of the features you might expect, _except_ sound.

-It also contains a basic GUI ([egui](https://github.com/emilk/egui), [pixels](https://github.com/parasyte/pixels)) with features such as:
+### Frontend

+**Recommended to run this crate (`cargo run`)!**

+This crate is a minimalistic frontend utilizing [egui](https://github.com/emilk/egui), [pixels](https://github.com/parasyte/pixels).
+So if you just want to play a game, run this crate!

+Features:

+- Configurable keybinds (with save/load support)
-1. Loading ROMs from your file system
+- Loading ROMs from your file system
-2. Customizing keybinds and saving/restoring them
+- WIP color palette changer
-3. (WIP) A game save manager
+- Very rudimentary game save manager (RAM/battery)

-### Alternative GUIs
+### Debugger

-The other two crates, listed below, are alternative GUIs that you may use.
-If you are looking to just play a game however, simply use the default GUI inside of the <a href="#emulator">emulator crate</a>.
-If you do wish to use one of the options below, simply run `cargo run` in either directory/crate to start!

-- **(Recommended)** `debugger`: Debugger and non-scaling display using a dear-imgui binding, [imgui-rs](https://github.com/imgui-rs/imgui-rs).
+A debugger and non-scaling display using a dear-imgui binding, [imgui-rs](https://github.com/imgui-rs/imgui-rs).
-- _(Buggy, do not use)_ `frontend-egui`: Minimalistic, scaling display using the rust crate [egui](https://github.com/emilk/egui).

 This project is still a work in progress, especially the user interfaces.
 They require a lot more polishing and some of these plans are listed in the <a href="#roadmap">roadmap</a></li>.